ambeer/RestFul-Web-Services/README.md

 # Project Name

-Developed Restful web services for classified application (Internal tool).
+Developed Restful web services using Node JS, Express and MySQL.
 These services handle both GET and POST requests.
 Also it allows user to upload files.

 ## Installation